LONDON (AP) - The Bank of England has opted not to pump more money into the British economy.

 The decision Thursday came after the final Monetary Policy Committee meeting to be chaired by outgoing governor Mervyn King.

-The report showed the nine members of the Monetary Policy Committee unanimously approved keeping the base interest rate at 0.5 percent but disagreed on pumping more money into the economy.
-Since 2009, the bank has injected 375 billion pounds ($579 billion) into Britain's economy in a program known as quantitative easing.
+The policymakers approved keeping the base interest rate at 0.5 percent and declined to inject more money into the economy.
+The bank has pumped 375 billion pounds ($579 billion) into Britain's economy since 2009.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 In the spotlight, under pressure, oh how she botched her answer.

 Just how do you move an electromagnet that weighs 15 tons?

 Beer glass aims to change people's focus.
 (Video)